 Over time you will contact more and more such awakenings, and eventually you can have permanent freedom from many illusions.
 The most important illusion to be free of is that you are a self made of thoughts and feelings.
 The “I” that you feel is you is actually nothing more than the continuously changing activity of thoughts and feelings.
 Mental pictures, words in the head, some sensations in the body.
 It’s never the same from moment to moment and yet we think that to be our true self.

-The most important first move is to get out of the Observer Trap.
+One of the main things to avoid in your practice of mindful awakening is the Observer Trap.
 What’s that?
-It’s the main failure mode of mindfulness, the typical way people get stuck in their practice.
+It’s the typical way people get stuck in their practice.
+Simply put: it’s making another avatar out of the being the person who is meditating.
 It’s also easy to avoid.
 Here’s a whole article about how to work with that:

-Various traditions focus on single paths to awakening, but actually the paths to awakening are numerous, maybe infinite.
-Here are a few articles that describe a few very interesting openings.
+Various traditions focus on single paths to waking up, but actually the paths to awakening are numerous, maybe infinite.
+Here are a few articles that describe a few very interesting openings:

 photo by Matteo Staltari